We Test Hookless, Part II — On the Rollers

 What It Means?

-Well, we know this test doesn’t replicate a full descent over cobbles or the kind of abuse a road rider or gravel rider might see, and it doesn’t introduce sealant and to isn’t meant to be the “whole enchilada.”
+Well, we know this test doesn’t replicate a full descent over cobbles or the kind of abuse a road rider or gravel rider might see, and it doesn’t introduce sealant and isn’t meant to be the “whole enchilada.”
 But it does start to bridge the gap between our lab inflation tests and some real-world dynamics.
 It reinforces what our first test suggested: we think that the “danger” with hookless isn’t inherent to the design or at least at this point in the hookless game — it’s in misuse.
 When tire fit, pressure, and rim specs are respected, modern hookless road systems can perform safely and predictably.

 As always, the biggest risk is human error: over-inflating beyond limits, mismatching unapproved tire and wheel combinations, or assuming every 28 mm label means the same thing.
 This is the biggest issue we see in the hookless game.
 Lack of knowledge leads to mistakes and mistakes could lead to road rash.